 Frequently Asked Questions:

 - Is the laser different from LASIK?
-No. The same Wavelight laser and technique is used.
+No. The same Wavelight laser and technique are used.

 - Aren’t surface procedures more uncomfortable than LASIK?
 Advances in surgical technique and postoperative care have made the recovery period after LASEK/PRK quite comfortable as compared with the original PRK procedure years ago.